-Thankfully, you could reduce some of the risks of driving by ensuring your car is fully stocked with everything you might need in an emergency.
+Thankfully, you could reduce some of the risks of driving, including the financial risks, by ensuring your car is fully stocked with everything you might need in an emergency, and by having auto insurance.
 From bottled water to a tire pressure gauge, this guide covers everything you should keep in your vehicle in case of emergency.

 What Should I Keep in My Car for Emergencies?